Integral Picard group of some stacks of polarized K3 surfaces of low degree

 This may not be true on the nose, but only up to passing to an \'{e}tale cover.
 Nevertheless, this technical detail will not be playing any role in our arguments, so its omission should be harmless.

-\subsection{Computation of $\Pic(\Kcal_4)$}
+\subsection{Computation of $\Pic(\Mcal_4)$}

-\mypar Let $(X\to S,\sigma)$ be a family of quasi-polarized K3 surfaces of degree $4$. \propref{prop:proj model} tells us that the quasi-polarization $\sigma=[L]$ induces a morphism $\psi_\sigma:X\to\PP(\pi_*L^\vee)$, which can be either birational, finite of degree $2$ or of relative dimension $1$.
+\mypar Let $(X\to S,\sigma)$ be a family of polarized K3 surfaces with at most rational double points of degree $4$. \propref{prop:proj model} tells us that the polarization $\sigma=[L]$ induces a morphism $\psi_\sigma:X\to\PP(\pi_*L^\vee)$, which can be either birational, finite of degree $2$ or of relative dimension $1$.

-Moreover, the substack of families whose polarization induces a birational morphism is an open substack of $\Kcal_4$, namely the complement of the Noether-Lefschetz divisors $\Dcal_{1,1}$ and $\Dcal_{2,1}$.
+Moreover, the substack of families whose polarization induces a birational morphism is an open substack of $\Mcal_4$, namely the complement of the Noether-Lefschetz divisors $\Dcal_{1,1}$ and $\Dcal_{2,1}$.
 We will refer to this open substack as $\Ucal_4$.

 Recall that in \parref{par:GGrat} we introduced the stack $\GG(d,m,n)\rat$ of complete intersections of equidegree $d$ and codimension $m$ inside a Brauer-Severi variety with $n$-dimensional fibres, having at most ADE singularities.